MakerXStudio/graphql-core/README.md

 ## Utils

-- `isIntrospectionQuery` returns true if the query is an introspection query, based on the operation name or query content.
+- `isIntrospectionQuery`: indicates whether the query is an introspection query, based on the operation name or query content.

 ## \*Express peer dependency